oli5679/slack-bot/readme.md

 # Firebase - Slack App

 Learning how to deploy a Slack app to GCP Firebase.
-This one lets you chat to Open-AI API from within your slack instance, and saves all the messages to collect feedback for improvements.
+This one lets you chat using Open-AI API from within your Slack instance, and saves all the messages to collect feedback for improvements, and to let the bot keep track of historic context.

 It relies on using bolts `ExpressReceiver`, to work in functions, and specifying secrets, including keys, using `functions.config()`.

+[WIP] - want to add more testing, and add more prompts and historic to the bot-chat.

 ## Setup